-The record date for the annual meeting is April 16, 2015.
+The record date for the annual meeting is April 22, 2016.
 Only stockholders of record at the close of business on that date may vote at the meeting or any adjournment or postponement thereof.

-Important Notice Regarding the Availability of Proxy Materials for the Stockholders' Meeting to Be Held on June 15, 2015 at 8:00 a.m. local time at the offices of Cooley LLP, 4401 Eastgate Mall, San Diego, California 92121
+Important Notice Regarding the Availability of Proxy Materials for the Stockholders' Meeting to Be Held on June 10, 2016 at 8:00 a.m. local time at the offices of Cooley LLP, 4401 Eastgate Mall, San Diego, California 92121

-The proxy statement and annual report to stockholders are available at http://ir.acadia-pharm.com.
+The proxy statement and annual report to stockholders will be available at http://ir.acadia-pharm.com on or about May 13, 2016, but no later than the date these materials are first sent to stockholders.